munificent/craftinginterpreters/book/control-flow.md

 C's `for` statement by implicitly calling into an iteration protocol that the object being looped over supports.

-Those are great.
+I love those.
 For Lox, though, we're limited by building up the interpreter a chapter at a time.
 We don't have objects and methods yet, so we have no way of defining an iteration protocol that the `for` loop could use.
 So we'll stick with the old school C `for` loop.
 Think of it as "vintage".
 The fixie of control